Global Upper Expectations for Discrete-Time Stochastic Processes: In Practice, They Are All The Same!: Introduction

 We consider three global models.
 The first is a probabilistic model that is defined as an upper envelope over a set of measure-theoretic global expectations \cite{8535240,TJOENS202130}.
 The second is based on game-theoretic principles, and defined as an infimum over hedging prices; see Refs.~\cite{Shafer:2005wx,Vovk2019finance}.
 The last is an abstract axiomatic model, whose defining axioms we have motivated in an earlier paper \cite{TJOENS202130} on the basis of both a probabilistic and a behavioural interpretation.
 We have already shown that the second and third of these three global upper expectations are identical \cite{TJOENS202130}.
 In this paper, we relate the first---measure-theoretic---one to this common axiomatic/game-theoretic upper expectation.

 Our contribution consists in showing that they are equal on two different domains: variables that are monotone (upward or downward) limits of finitary gambles---bounded variables that only depend on the process' state at a finite number of time instances---and bounded below Borel-measurable variables.
-Together, these two types of domains cover the vast majority of inferences encountered in practice; hitting times, for instance, fall under the first category \cite{8627473}; time averages under the second~\cite{TJoens_IPMU2020_weak_ergodicity}.
+Upper expectations on these two types of domains cover the vast majority of inferences encountered in practice; upper and lower\footnote{Lower expectations can be derived from upper expectations using conjugacy; see Section~\ref{Sect: Preliminaries} and Corollary~\ref{corollary: equivalence}.} expected hitting times, for instance, fall under the first category \cite{8627473}; upper and lower expected time averages under the second~\cite{TJOENS2021181}.
 Hence the title of this paper.
 That the three considered global upper expectations are equal on such a large domain is relevant in a number of ways.
 First of all, it leaves no room for discussion when it comes to choosing a global model; it simply does not matter since all of them are equal.
 Philosophically speaking, it is interesting that, whatever the interpretational point of view and associated system of logical reasoning is, we always end up with exactly the same object.
 Finally, and maybe most importantly, such a relation provides us with a large number of additional mathematical properties for the models at hand; properties that were previously only known to hold for one or two of these models, suddenly hold for all three of them.
 We refer to Refs.~\cite{DeBock2021Ergodic,8627473,8535240} for an illustration of how properties acquired in this way have already led to important consequences.

 \iftoggle{arxiv} {This paper is an extended version of a contribution that is submitted for possible publication in the Proceedings of ISIPTA 2021.
 Compared to the submitted version, this extended version additionally includes an appendix containing proofs for the results in the main text.} {To adhere to the page limit, we have relegated most of our proofs to the appendix of an extended online version of this paper \cite{TJoens2021Equivalence}.}